 $35 / yr for ages 0 -59 $70 / yr for families $80 for ag 60+

 PS.
-Cheryl and I signed up for a 2 day coverage policy which covers any of our cross border day trips or a perhaps a night down in Seattle?
-We can upgrade to a longer trip length for that potential Portugal trip in September (of course, we’ll have to pay the prorated amount when we do that).
+Cheryl and I have used TUGO for many years and recently signed up for a 2 day coverage policy which covers any of our cross border day trips…. or a perhaps a night down in Seattle?
+We upgraded to a longer trip length for the Portugal trip we ended up taking in September (we paid a prorated amount for that extra coverage).